Brusa99/GA4GraphColoring/README.md

 # GA4GraphColoring

-Project for the 2023-23 course of Global and Multi-Objective Optimization at Units.
+Project for the 2023-24 course of Global and Multi-Objective Optimization at Units.
-The goal of the project is to implement a Genetic Algorithm to solve the Graph Coloring problem.
+The goal of the project is to implement a Genetic Algorithm to solve the _Graph Coloring problem_.

 ## Description